ec262/discovery/README.md

     Returns the list of IP addresses of available workers in JSON as an array of strings.

-  - `POST /`
+  - `POST /(:ip)`
     Register a worker to the worker pool by IP address.
-Should return status code 200 if all goes well.
+If no IP address given, register the IP of the requester.
+Returns status code 200 if all goes well.

-  - `POST /:ip`
-    Post a specific IP address, perhaps with a port.

   - `DELETE /:ip`
     Delete a worker with the given IP address.